Late Pat Stenson was a great champion for Longford town

 “Pat was a former Chamber of Commerce President and town and county councillor.
 He was fiercely principled and championed the town at every opportunity.
 He worked tirelessly to bring Christmas lights to the town and won hearts and minds with his infectious good humour.”

-Pat’s funeral cortège will leave Glennon’s Funeral Home on Tuesday, October 13 at 12.30pm to arrive at St Mel’s Cathedral for Mass of the Resurrection at 1pm, interment afterwards in Newtownforbes Cemetery.
+Pat’s funeral cortège left Glennon’s Funeral Home on Tuesday, October 13 at 12.30pm to arrive at St Mel’s Cathedral for Mass of the Resurrection at 1pm, with interment afterwards in Newtownforbes Cemetery.

-Following government guidelines regarding public gatherings, the Mass will be restricted to 25 people only.
-The Mass will be streamed live, please go to www.longfordparish.com.

-Those who would have liked to attend but due to current restrictions are unable to, may leave their personal messages in the “condolences” section on RIP.ie.
+Those who would have liked to attend the funeral but due to current restrictions were unable to, may leave their personal messages in the “condolences” section on RIP.ie

 Leave your comment